parkjutsu/Personal-Blog-Website-Project/README.md

 # Personal-Blog-Website-Project

-This personal blog website is part of the Udacity Front End Web Developer Nanodegree Program.
+This personal blog website was created as part of the Udacity Front End Web Developer Nanodegree Program.